 In terms of literary biographies, Super-Infinite: The Transformations of John Donne is a superb exploration of the man behind the metaphysical conceit.
 It’s an insightful narrative that traces the thematic and stylistic evolution of an enduring figure in English literature, which results in a comprehensive and vivid portrait of the man and his work.

 The experience of reading Super-Infinite is similar to approaching a Donne sonnet.
 It requires dedication and patience, rewards rereading, and reveals its insights gradually.
-This is a book to be savored, not rushed—a profound exploration of one of literature’s most enduring and compelling figures.
+This is a book to be savoured, not rushed—a profound exploration of one of literature’s most enduring and compelling figures.

 Rundell’s Super-Infinite is an illuminating journey through the life and transformations of John Donne.
 It offers a new perspective on the artist, making us appreciate his works anew.
 It’s a formidable contribution to literary biographies, a rare book that’s as innovative and captivating as its subject.
 It serves both as an entry point for newcomers to Donne’s work and a fresh perspective for those already familiar with his poetry.